Mythili7339267708/Module1/Conditional Statements in Python: Even or Odd Checker.md

-# 1(a) Conditional Statements in Python: Even or Odd Checker
+# Ex 1(a): Conditional Statements in Python: Even or Odd Checker

 ## 🎯 Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.